Occupational Therapy Assistant

 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-View the OTA Program Outcomes page to view our graduates' certification exam pass rates.
 Note that a felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 To be eligible for employment, graduates must also take and pass the National Board for Certification in Occupational Therapy (NBCOT).
-For information on the LWTech OTA program certification exam results visit NBCOT.
+For information on the LWTech OTA program certification exam results visit the NBCOT's School Performance Data Page.

 Information Sessions